UniversalDependencies/docs/validation.md

 [Line                   264]: Mismatch between the text attribute and the FORM field.
 Form is 'jedno' but text is '§ 18 odst.
 3) ověřuje, a ...'
 [Line                   264]: Mismatch between the text attribute and the FORM field.
 Form is 'ze' but text is '§ 18 odst.
 3) ověřuje,...'
 [Line                   264]: Mismatch between the text attribute and the FORM field.
 Form is 'tří' but text is '§ 18 odst.
 3) ověřuje, ...'
+[Line                   264]: Mismatch between the text attribute and the FORM field.
+Form is 'uvedených' but text is '§ 18 odst.
+3) ověřuje, a účet...'
 ...suppressing further errors regarding Metadata
-*** FAILED *** with 1366 errors
+*** FAILED *** with 1237 errors
-Metadata errors: 1366
+Metadata errors: 1237

 ******************

-python /home/ginter/UD_PROJHOOK/tools/validate.py --lang cs_cltt /home/ginter/UD_PROJHOOK/UD-dev-branches/UD_Czech-CLTT/cs_cltt-ud-train.conllu
+python tools/validate.py --lang cs_cltt UD-dev-branches/UD_Czech-CLTT/cs_cltt-ud-train.conllu

-[Line                   6]: The forward slash is reserved for special use in parallel treebanks: vyhlaska.iso-001-p1s1/cs
-[Line                   14]: The forward slash is reserved for special use in parallel treebanks: vyhlaska.iso-001-p1s2/cs
-[Line                   19]: The forward slash is reserved for special use in parallel treebanks: vyhlaska.iso-001-p2s1/cs
 [Line                   19]: Mismatch between the text attribute and the FORM field.
 Form is '§_1' but text is '§ 1...'
 [Line                   19]: Extra characters at the end of the text attribute, not accounted for in the FORM fields: '§ 1'
-[Line                   273]: The forward slash is reserved for special use in parallel treebanks: vyhlaska.iso-001-p2s2/cs
 [Line                   273]: Mismatch between the text attribute and the FORM field.
 Form is '"zákon_o_přeměnách"' but text is '"zákon o přeměnách"), včetně úprav prov...'
 [Line                   273]: Mismatch between the text attribute and the FORM field.
 Form is ')' but text is '"zákon o přeměnách"),...'
 [Line                   273]: Mismatch between the text attribute and the FORM field.
 Form is ',' but text is '"zákon o přeměnách"),...'